-The Bent Pyramid Facts
+The Bent Pyramid

-Bent Pyramid of Snefru is a truly unique one among the ninety other pyramids found in Egypt because its original polished limestone outer casing remains largely intact.
+Bent pyramid of Snefru is a truly unique one among the ninety other pyramids found in Egypt because its original polished limestone outer casing remains largely intact.
 The ancient name of the bent pyramid is translated as the Southern Shining Pyramid, or Sneferu is Shining in the South.

-Why is The Bent Pyramid at Dahshur in Egypt…Bent?
+Why is the Bent Pyramid at Dahshur in Egypt…Bent?

 Because of the steepness change in slope, the pyramid is called bent as the lower part of the pyramid’s outline is angled inward at 54 degrees, and then at 49 m above the base, the slope abruptly flattens out to 43 degrees.
 That leaves a distinctively odd shape.

-The Purpose of the Bent Pyramid
+The Purpose of Building the Bent Pyramid

 There have been several theories about why the bent pyramid was made until recently.
 They included the premature death of the pharaoh, requiring the speedy completion of the pyramid in addition to that noises coming from the interior clued the builders into the fact that the angle was not sustainable.

-Hidden Secrets & Many Questions
+Hidden Secrets & Many Questions About the Bent Pyramid

 There are some questions related to the bent pyramid whether all of the pyramid’s chambers have actually been located in addition to some investigation of the pyramid was sometimes difficult, because wind created a potent draft blowing through the passageways.
 Because of this, the archaeological studies were hindered.
 These problems occurred even before the discovery of the walled-in western entrance, so some current Egyptologists wonder how the draft was vented, and leading them to speculate that other rooms or passageways might remain undiscovered.